 Ahead of the night, Palace said, “The issue of mental health is a key priority for The Royal Foundation which works to tackle the stigma and encourage more people to talk openly about their mental health.
 Shout 85258, a free and confidential 24/7 UK text messaging helpline that supports people in crisis and was developed by The Royal Foundation, is one of four not-for-profit partners of the show which provide mental health resources to audiences and beyond”.

-About tonight’s event, the Producer of the show Stacy Mindich said, “We’re so honoured to partner with The Royal Foundation for this very special performance.
-The Duke and Duchess have been incredible advocates for mental health and like Dear Evan Hansen, they have made important strides in helping to destigmatise the conversation.
-Shout is an incredible resource for people who are struggling, and we’re so proud to have the organisation as one of our not-for-profit partners in the UK.”
+About tonight’s event, the Producer of the show Stacy Mindich said, “We’re so honored to partner with The Royal Foundation for this very special performance.
+The Duke and Duchess have been incredible advocates for mental health and like Dear Evan Hansen, they have made important strides in helping to destigmatize the conversation.
+Shout is an incredible resource for people who are struggling, and we’re so proud to have the organization as one of our not-for-profit partners in the UK.”

 William and Catherine watched the show and met members of the cast.
 At the end of the show, The Duke also made short remarks.

 A lovely video shared by the Kensington Palace with the caption, “The musical @DearEvanHansen has been credited with helping to start important conversations about mental health between parents and teenagers.
 The issue of mental health is a key priority for The Royal Foundation, which developed the free @GiveUsAShout text line“

 The Duchess of Cambridge debuted another stunning look tonight.
 She wore a black dress from the British label Eponine London.

 The ready-to-wear Bouclé dress with a pointed collar and pleated skirt is from the label’s 2018 Autumn-Winter collection.
 The mid-length dress features three-quarter sleeves, embellished buttons, and a hidden zipper on the front bodice of the dress.